Alejogb1/job-board/blog-data/how-can-i-release-agents-from-a-wait-block-in-anylogic-after-a-set-time.md

 id: "how-can-i-release-agents-from-a-wait-block-in-anylogic-after-a-set-time"
 ---

-Alright, let’s tackle this one.
+, let’s tackle this one.
 It's a common scenario, and I've personally had to implement this precise mechanic in several past projects, including a large-scale port logistics simulation and a complex manufacturing assembly line analysis.
-The challenge usually isn’t the *concept* of releasing agents after a delay, but rather choosing the most appropriate method given the specific requirements of your AnyLogic model, particularly concerning scalability and flexibility.
+The challenge usually isn’t the _concept_ of releasing agents after a delay, but rather choosing the most appropriate method given the specific requirements of your AnyLogic model, particularly concerning scalability and flexibility.
 In AnyLogic, we're essentially dealing with event-driven programming, so we need to think in those terms.

 The core problem here revolves around controlling an agent’s flow through a process, specifically pausing them, and then re-initiating their movement after a defined period.
 There isn't a singular "magic bullet" block, but rather a few core methods we can leverage, and the right one depends on what you aim to achieve.
 Let's break these methods down, starting with the simplest and then moving toward more adaptable solutions.

 The most straightforward way to achieve this is, in my experience, the `delay` block combined with a timeout event.
 The `delay` block holds an agent for a specified time, and upon timeout, it automatically releases the agent to the next block.
-This works well when the delay duration is deterministic or calculated on an individual agent basis *at the moment it enters the delay block*.
+This works well when the delay duration is deterministic or calculated on an individual agent basis _at the moment it enters the delay block_.
 The simplicity is its strength.

 However, what happens if you need to dynamically adjust these wait times based on simulation conditions or agent attributes that could change during their stay in the wait block?
 This is where things start to need more granular control.
 You may wish to predefine the wait time in an agent parameter, or base it on a statistical distribution, or even base it on some environmental conditions in your model.
 Let me illustrate this point with a code snippet.
 Imagine a scenario where different agent types have different wait times.